 Toast yourselves with whatever your budget runs to and gaze lovingly at each other.
 Remember your good times.
 Make plans.
 Enjoy each others company and really listen to what s/he has to say.
 Talk about feelings and forget about everyday worries for this evening.

 [click_to_tweet tweet=”A stunning 3 course Valentines menu for less than £2 a head” quote=”A stunning 3 course Valentines menu for less than £2 a head”]

 Use the remaining smoked salmon in a pasta sauce.
 You could stir 50g through warm pasta with some of the soft cheese with some lemon zest if you have one.
 Or fry off an onion, add a tblsp of flour and a little milk to make a sauce and add about 50g salmon for 2 portions, with 80g dried pasta each.
 You could make this twice with the remaining salmon.
 Or make it once and use the rest in a quiche filling with 3 eggs, some grated carrot and a handful of frozen peas, use a 20cm pie tin and you will have 4 portions of quiche.
 How to make pastry with oil here

 I have found the soft cheese to be an extremely versatile ingredient and you shouldn’t have any problems using that up, lots of ideas here

-The remaining chocolate cake can be used with custard, chocolate or plain, as a pudding, or make some chocolate fudge sauce and use that with it, or crumble it, mix with a little fudge sauce and stuff some pancakes with it, or warm it through for a few seconds and have with ice cream.
+Any remaining chocolate cake can be used with custard, chocolate or plain, as a pudding, or make some chocolate fudge sauce and use that with it.
+Or crumble it, mix with a little fudge sauce and stuff some pancakes with it, or warm it through for a few seconds and have with ice cream.